Astrian/Conflict/README.md

 A RSS reader for Chrome browser, the browser with Chromium core and the computer with Chrome OS.

 The early testing version called *LightRead Conflict*.
-If you would like to join the early testing, you can contact me with Sina Weibo or official blog.
+If you would like to join the early testing, you can contact us with Sina Weibo or official blog.

 ### Developing Functions